Media Outlets Interested in Mason-Dixon Line

-On the Pennsylvania Line doing an interview with a Baltimore Television Station about the Mason Dixon Line.
+On the Pennsylvania Line, I am doing an interview with a Baltimore Television Station about the Mason-Dixon Line.

-All around parts of the Mason Dixon Line communities are observing the start of the 250th anniversary of the beginning of one of America’s most famous boundaries.
-The work by Charles Mason and Jeremiah Dixon, establishing the boundary between Maryland and Pennsylvania, took five years, running from 1763 to 1768.
+All around parts of the Mason-Dixon Line, communities are observing the start of the 250th anniversary of the beginning of one of America’s most famous boundaries.
+The work by Charles Mason and Jeremiah Dixon, establishing the boundary between Maryland and Pennsylvania, took five years, from 1763 to 1768.
 To settle royal land grants for the proprietors of the adjacent colonies, the skilled English surveyor-mathematicians measured out the boundary that had involved bitter quarreling and bloodshed.

-To mark this special anniversary places along the Maryland, Pennsylvania and Delaware boundaries have been conducting programs as there has been growing interest in the history of the line.
+To mark this special anniversary, places along the Maryland, Pennsylvania, and Delaware boundaries have been conducting programs as there has been growing interest in the line’s history.
 As a result, I have done a couple of media interviews on the subject for Fox 45 Baltimore, and WYPR, a Maryland public radio station.

-In Calvert, MD. talking about the Mason Dixon Line to a Baltimore Television Station.
+In Calvert, MD. talking about the the Line to a Baltimore Television Station, Fox 45.

 Marriage Discussed on National Public Radio Show